Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Experiments

+These results highlight a trade-off between compression and speed: smaller blocks allow longer matches, producing fewer phrases and slightly smaller intermediate grammars, but they sharply increase the cost of parsing.
+When the pipeline starts \emph{from raw text}, that extra effort brings little benefit: the downstream recompression stage quickly reduces the grammar to nearly the same size regardless of block size.
+The size of the initial LZ77-like parsing is not, however, irrelevant.
+As shown in Experiment~4, if a high-quality LZ77-like parse is \emph{already available} --- for example, computed on another machine --- the peak RAM of the entire pipeline scales with the size of that parse, so a smaller, more refined factorization can reduce memory use.

-\subsection{Experiment 3: Breakdown of Runtime in the Compressed Pipeline.}
+\subsection{Experiment 3: Breakdown of Runtime in the Compressed Pipeline}

 This experiment analyzes how runtime is distributed across different stages of the compressed pipeline.
-For each block size, we measure time spent in five steps: (1) computing the approximate LZ77 from the input text, (2) converting approximate LZ77 to an SLG, (3) expanding SLG to an SLP, (4) pruning the SLP, and (5) converting the pruned SLP to an RLSLP.
-All results are reported on the Y4M5 dataset.
+For each block size, we measure the time spent in five steps: (1) computing the approximate LZ77 from the input text, (2) converting the approximate LZ77 to an SLG, (3) expanding the SLG to an SLP, (4) pruning the SLP, and (5) converting the pruned SLP to a recompression RLSLP.
+The results are reported on the Y4M5 and Y8M5 datasets.

-Figure\,\ref{fig:timebreakdown} shows the breakdown for selected block sizes.
+Figure~\ref{fig:timebreakdown} shows the breakdown for selected block sizes.
 Stages (3) and (4) are omitted from the plot, as their runtimes are consistently negligible ($<0.5$\,s).